 In short, TriRig is all about thoughful and in-depth reviews, dynamic photography, and visionary manufacturing projects.
 We look at gear more deeply than anyone else.
 And when we see opportunities to improve on what the industry has already done, we take them.

 Nick was introduced to triathlon in 2000 as a means to stay in shape, have fun, and enjoy the outdoors.
 At the University of Colorado, Nick served as Team President, and led the Buffs to a 2005 National Championship title in Lake Havasu, Arizona.
-People came to know him as the ultimate gear-head.
-A tinkerer.
-A gear monger.
+People came to know him as a tech-head, tinkerer, and gear monger.
 He's obsessed with the cutting-edge of equipment.
-And after over a decade of involvement in this sport, he's more excited about it than ever.
+And after over fifteen years of involvement in this sport, he's more excited about it than ever.

-Nick is an individual whose talents truly span a broad range.
+Nick's work spans broad range of disciplines.
 In the context of TriRig, Nick's titles include editor-in-chief, principal photographer, and product designer/engineer.

-You can find his photography in the pages of Inside Triathlon, Triathlete, TRI Magazine, Men's Journal, and more.
-Many manufacturers rely on Nick's work in their advertising, and Nick's client list outside the world of athletics has included the likes of Gizmodo, Mazda, and even Skymall.
+His photography has appeared in the pages of Inside Triathlon, Triathlete, TRI Magazine, Men's Journal, and more.
+Many manufacturers both inside and outside the world of sport have relied on Nick's work in their advertising.

 TriRig is Nick's labor of love, bringing together his passions for photography, journalism, design, and of course, insane amounts of gear.
 Thanks for visiting, and enjoy your stay!